Considered the bee’s knees in battery terms, lithium still is a hot topic re bang for your buck. So we ask, are lithium batteries worth the money?

 In use, the Pro Power lithium battery behaves exactly the same as the previous AGM batteries it replaced.
 Our fridge runs exactly as it did as do all our 12V appliances.
 We don’t discharge any slower or faster but we are not constantly monitoring the state of charge to ensure we don’t go below 40 percent.
 Whatever power we use overnight is quickly recharged the next day.

 One difference we have noticed is that we get back to 100 percent state of charge much faster than the previous AGMs.
-Lead acid batteries recharge to 80-90 percent in reasonable time but that last 10 percent can take a long time depending on the charger.
+Lead-acid batteries recharge to 80-90 percent in reasonable time but that last 10 percent can take a long time depending on the charger.
 The other difference we’ve noticed is that the lithium battery sustains higher voltages for much longer.

 Fully charged, our Pro Power battery measures at 13.3 volts.
 After running our compressor fridge and my CPAP machine overnight as well as recharging our phones and tablets, the voltage reading is still around 12.9 volts at 65 percent state of charge.
 It means there is no degradation in performance of any of our devices.
 Our lights stay bright, our fridge stays cold and our water pressure from our pumps stays strong.

 If you ask me if lithium batteries are worth the extra expense, I would say a resounding yes.
-After six months living full-time on the road in our caravan, doing a lot of remote outback free camping, the Pro Power battery is living up to all expectations.
+After 18 months of living full-time on the road in our caravan, doing a lot of remote outback free camping, the Pro Power battery is living up to all expectations.
 And with a three-year warranty, we expect that to last for many years to come.